 Moreover, most of our Group’s brand products are OEKO-TEX® certified.

 As a market leader, we can’t be satisfied with simply the collection of signed certificates of compliance by our suppliers and OEKO-TEX® certificates.
 Though an OEKO-TEX® certificate is a very positive sign it is however far from guaranteeing testing of all fabrics from a supplier’s assortment and all chemicals, as it is based on a sample selection and not as systematic as required in our chemical compliance program.

 Within our industry, the dyeing and finishing processes are considered to be chemical intensive and waste producing; there are concerns on whether the use of chemicals and the treatment of resultant waste will detrimentally affect the environment and human health.
 We need to create transparency, so we spare no efforts to understand in depth the kind of chemicals our finished products are containing and at which levels.
 These levels need to be compared to the EU regulation, but also to the levels expected by the market.
 We believe that we hold a responsibility to create awareness among our suppliers, and help to educate them to get transparency among their own supply chain.

 Therefore, on the 1st of January 2016, we have launched a Chemical Compliance program with our partner SGS to help us build customized testing packages that fit our industry and products.

-Testing of core range raw materials and finished goods is conducted four times a year and test results reviewed, recorded and made available upon request to our customers.
+Testing of core range raw materials and finished goods is conducted continuously and test results reviewed, recorded and made available upon request to our customers.

 Fristads UK (United Kingdom) are please to announce that they have joined the BSIF ‘Registered Safety Supplier Scheme’